 3. Navigate to where the laptop catalog exported from the laptop is stored and select “Open” in the Import from Catalog dialog box.
 The catalog will import into Lightroom on the desktop computer. ***

 ***Note; Using the “Import from Catalog” command adds the exported laptop catalog information to the desktop catalog where you want these images to ultimately stored.
 If the File>Open catalog command is used, then the currently open catalog will close and the chosen catalog will open.

 ********* It is important to use the “Import from Catalog” command; they are different commands.
 Only if you use the “Import from Catalog” command will the laptop catalog append to the desktop catalog.

-***Lightroom can only have one catalog open at a time in version 9.4.
+***Lightroom can only have one catalog open at a time in the current version.
 Future versions of Lightroom may be able to open two catalogs at the same time, so be sure and check Adobe’s documentation with future updates.

 4. Lightroom will then automatically search your computer's hard drives to locate the folders of images you just imported.
 It is therefore important not to rename folders after they are exported from the laptop and before they are imported into the desktop library.
 After all folders are imported into the desktop library and Lightroom has found all the folders, it is ok to rename the folders if necessary.

 5. If there are folders of images that cannot be automatically found by Lightroom, the folder will be gray in color and have a question mark (?) next to the folder icon the “Folders” tab in the panel on the left hand side in Lightroom’s Library module.